OpenMDAO/OpenMDAO-Framework/openmdao.lib/src/openmdao/lib/components/docs/metamodel.rst

 outputs for the given inputs.
 A MetaModel instance must always be run in training mode before executing it in predict mode.

-To put an instance of MetaModel into the training mode, you must set the ``train_next`` event trait before executing the component.
-This event trait automatically resets itself after the execution, so it must be set again before each training case.
-An event trait is just a trigger mechanism, and it will trigger its behavior regardless of the value you set it to.
+To put an instance of MetaModel into the training mode, you must set the ``train_next`` event before executing the component.
+This event automatically resets itself after the execution, so it must be set again before each training case.
+An event is just a trigger mechanism, and it will trigger its behavior regardless of the value you set it to.

 .. testcode:: MetaModel